yash-py/yash-py/README.md

-- 👋 Hi, I’m @yash-py
+- 👋 Hi, I’m @P3trol
 - 👀 I’m interested in Gaming, Movies, 3D Cading
 - 🌱 I’m currently learning in
-- 💞️ I’m looking to collaborate on rahul gandhi
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me - ramdev baba's elephant
+- 📫 How to reach me - IG :- __yash.vardhan__

 <!---
 yash-py/yash-py is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.